-Let’s start with heat pumps, these already exist within the market and within our parent company Groupe Atlantic’s product range.
-However, with at least 20,000 heat pumps installed in the UK annually, more awareness is needed across the industry and end users.
-Training and qualifications are also a concern, as products and systems will be different and new areas, such as refrigerants, are involved.
+Let’s start with heat pumps as these already exist within the market and within our parent company Groupe Atlantic’s product range.
+However, with at least 20,000 heat pumps installed in the UK annually, more awareness is needed across the industry and for end users.
+Training and qualifications are also underway, as products and systems will be different and new areas, such as refrigerants, are involved.

 Additionally, with the price per kWh unit for electricity estimated to be three times higher than that of gas, fuel poverty is another critical consumer aspect that requires careful consideration when relying on electricity.

 The other alternative that the industry is moving towards is the use of hydrogen to replace natural gas.
-Hydrogen ticks a lot of the boxes as a green fuel as it is low carbon and can be used to generate heat leaving behind only water vapour as a by-product.
+Hydrogen ticks a lot of the boxes as a green fuel as it is low carbon and can be used to generate heat whilst leaving only water vapour behind as a by-product.
 Additionally, the existing gas network could potentially be used for distribution.
 The key question is how hydrogen is produced.
 Most hydrogen today is generated by burning coal and natural gas, voiding its carbon-free benefits.
 There are other methods in producing hydrogen that do not require using fossil fuels such as electrolysis; however this relies on low carbon electricity production.